geode-sdk/mods/mods-v2/weebify.restartbtn/about.md

 # Restart button

-Adds a button to quickly restart the game
+Adds a restart game button (and a close game button for android) in the main menu